MEDSL/primary-precinct-returns/README.md

 For Massachusetts 2016 and 2018 data, we create a unique precinct identifier ourselves, which makes use of precinct and ward numbers in the raw data.
 This takes the format of either "TOWN - WARD X - PCT Y", "TOWN - WARD X", or "TOWN - PCT Y", where TOWN is the town name, X is the ward number, and Y is the precinct number in the raw data.

+A few candidates appear as running for the same office for multiple parties as write-ins.
+We believe this is a case of voters accidentally voting for these candidates as a write-in for a different party's primary election.
+All vote totals were kept as they are.
+These candidates are:

+-Dean Tran ran for State House as Democrat write-in and Republican write-in

+-James A Perelmann ran for Sheriff as Democrat and as a Republican write-in

+-Jessica G Lambert ran for State House as Democrat and as United Independent write-in

+-Joan Meschino ran for State House as a Democrat write-in and State Senate as a Democrat

+-Marc Richard Rivers ran for Sheriff as a Democrat and as a Republican write-in

+-Paulo C DeOliveira ran for Register of Deeds as Democrat and as a Republican write-in

+-Robert Odgen ran for Sheriff as Democrat and as a Republican write-in

+-Shaunna L O'Conell ran for State House as a Republican and as a Democrat write-in

+-Shawn C. Dooley ran for State House as a Republican and as a Democrat write-in

+-Stephen P Sandrelli ran for State House as a Democrat write-in and Republican write-in

 ## Minnesota: 2016

 Added 2020-04-04.